 The fear of missing out (FOMO) concept relates to scarcity marketing, implying that the rarer an item is, the more valuable it becomes.
 Conversely, FOMO also springs from seeing social media posts that could trigger the desire to get something to avoid missing out on an experience.
 Both situations make anxious consumers want to get their hands on a particular product to relieve FOMO.

 Shockingly, 60% of individuals take action within 24 hours to ease FOMO.
 This report significantly impacted the TikTok made me buy it movement.
 Similarly, TikTok inspired 67% of its users to purchase a product, driving more sales and hyping other people to join the bandwagon.

 The #TikTokMadeMeBuyIt phenomenon will likely keep making waves online and convince more viewers to purchase items.
 It’s a two-way beneficial movement where users discover simple, life-changing products and solutions while businesses increase sales and profits.
 As digital marketers, you can take this trend and learn what psychology principles apply to other marketing areas.
 Of course, you can use your learnings to start your own path towards community commerce on TikTok.

 Social media platforms like TikTok are an excellent avenue to reach your target audiences, promote your advocacies or products, and generate revenue.
-If you need a boost in your digital marketing efforts, Spiralytics can help with that.
+If you need a boost in your digital marketing efforts, a digital marketing agency in the Philippines, like Spiralytics, can help.
 Spiralytics offers social media marketing services and other business solutions that cater to your needs.